-The festival runs March 6 through March 20 and is free and open to the public.
-Screenings are held in Herrick Auditorium (unless indicated) at 6:30 pm on Tuesdays and Thursdays.
+The festival runs March 4 through March 18 and is free and open to the public.
+Screenings are held in Herrick Auditorium at 7 p.m. on Mondays and Wednesdays.

 A grieving father steals medicinal marijuana from a hospice, skips work and hangs out with his estranged neighbor's son, while his wife tries to get back to her daily routine as she fights off school teachers, stray kittens, and dental clinic workers.